If you're interested in investing or trading, you could consider opening a brokerage account. Here's what to know before you do.

 There's some inherent risk

 If a bank account is held at an FDIC (Federal Deposit Insurance Corporation)-insured bank, deposits are covered up to $250,000.
 For brokerage accounts, there is SIPC (Securities Investor Protection Corporation) coverage, which covers up to $500,000 in securities (including a $250,000 limit on cash not in investments) in a brokerage account.
 However, there is no shield against individual investments losing value.
 (This is the case with other investment accounts, too.)
-Diversification—having different kinds of investments (stocks, bonds, and more) and even investing in different kinds of stocks—could help manage risk.
-It's essentially not putting all your eggs in one basket in case that investment type loses value; your other investments might gain value to balance things out.
+Diversifying your investments—aka having different types of investments in your portfolio (stocks, bonds, and more)—can help mitigate the risk of loss in one type of investment.

 How to open a brokerage account—and use it